sufrin/Red/AppleRed.md

 2.  **Typing-removes-mark:** Typing new characters removes the mark, and thus deselects the *selection*, but does not delete the selected material.
-In this mode Dred does not distinguish between tentative and definite selections.
+In this mode Red does not distinguish between tentative and definite selections.

-The choice between treatments is made using the **File/Preferences/Typing Removes Selection** checkbox.
-As with all other preferences its value is preserved between Dred invocations.
+The choice between treatments is made using the **Red/Typeover** checkbox.
+As with most other preferences its value is preserved between Red invocations.

+### Abbreviations

+Red can be configured with *abbreviations* for texts that contain unicode symbols that may not appear directly on the keyboard.

+One form of abbreviation is built-in, namely `\u`*xxxx*, where each of the four `x` is a hex digit.
+It abbreviates the Unicode glyph with that code.

+The key:

+*Abbrev* (`ESC`) finds the longest abbreviation that appears just before the cursor, and replaces it with the text it abbreviates.

+*Unabbrev* (`Alt-Shift-ESC`) replaces the character immediately to the left of the cursor with its unicode encoding, in the form `\u`*xxxx*.

+#### Examples:

+Here, for example, are extracts from the (large) bindings file `symbols.bindings` delivered with Red.

+    text    abbrev lnot     "\u00AC"
+    text    abbrev land     "\u2227"
+    text    abbrev "/\\"    "\u2227"
+    text    abbrev lor      "\u2228"
+    text    abbrev "\\/"    "\u2228"
+    text    abbrev cap      "\u2229"
+    text    abbrev cup      "\u222a"
+    text    abbrev euro     "€"
+    text    abbrev pound    "\u20a4"
+    text    abbrev lb       pound
+    text    abbrev lbs      "pounds and pounds"

+Further details will (eventually) be found in the *Binding Abbreviations* section below.

 ##### Key Assignment Policy: